samgutentag/samgutentag.github.io/docs/_posts/2019-06-04-python-safeway-clipper.md

 ### Step 1.
 Parsing command line variables

 This script allows the user to pass 3 variables, all are technically optional (sorta, see Step 3).
-Running in `headless` mode allows the script to open the webdriver withouth pulling up a chrome window to watch and manage, and for headless machines, this is ideal.
-Dont pass this argument if you want to watch the clipping magic.
+Running in `headless` mode allows the script to open the webdriver without pulling up a chrome window to watch and manage, and for headless machines, this is ideal.
+Don't pass this argument if you want to watch the clipping magic.

 ### Step 2.
 Initialize webdriver

 This is pretty straightforward, it tries to spin up a webdriver instance, and fails if it can't.
-This is where teh `headless` setting is actually applied.
+This is where the `headless` setting is actually applied.

 ### Step 3.
 Log into Safeway with Stored User Credentials